quobyte/quobyte-in-action/Readme.md

 ### Architecture

-The Quoybte architectural whitepaper could be useful for concepts, buzzwords and a general understanding of what the hell you are doing here:
+The Quobyte architectural whitepaper could be useful for concepts, buzzwords and a general understanding of what the hell you are doing here:

 https://www.quobyte.com/downloads/quobyte-architecture_whitepaper.pdf